morashed-99/AdventureWork/README.md

 # AdventureWorks Analysis.
-The project process is divided into three processes:
+The project process is divided into five processes:

 1- Data Cleaning
  Remove Duplicate